shashwatanand29/Custom-Built-Audio-Boom-Box-Prototype/README.md

 ### 🧰 Internal Wiring & Assembly

-The internal components were connected using **custom soldered wiring**, with individual connections routed between the battery, BMS, amplifier, speakers, monitoring display, audio inputs, power controls, and charging interface.
+The internal components were connected using ** custom-soldered wiring**, with individual connections routed between the battery, BMS, amplifier, speakers, monitoring display, audio inputs, power controls, and charging interface.

 Care was taken to keep the wiring organized within the enclosure while maintaining secure electrical connections.